 Three Components to Build a Strong Cybersecurity Strategy for Rural Hospitals

 While the immediate focus for rural hospitals is getting in front of this pandemic, there’s another unseen beast in the form of cyber criminals that are likely making plans to execute cyberattacks on hospitals.
-Learn three areas that can prepare rural hospitals for the long-term to fight these cybercriminals and protect their networks and patients.
+Learn three ways rural hospitals can prepare for the long-term to fight these cybercriminals.

 As the country is moving to take more precautions around the pandemic, our deepest thanks go out to all hospitals and their dedicated staff.
 Thank you for all that you are doing to help save lives.
 While your immediate focus is getting in front of this pandemic, there’s another unseen beast that is lurking in the background.
 That beast is in the form of cyber criminals that are right now making plans to execute another cyber attack on hospitals (of any size).